Harvard-MolSys-Lab/Light-Seq-Nature-Methods-2022/fig_cellmixing/Readme.md

+To run the scripts to generate the images used in the paper:
 I recommend using Conda to manage your python environments.

 Most of the scripts used to generate the figures are Jupyter notebooks.